inputfalken/DynamoDB.SourceGenerator/README.md

     }
 }

-// This DynamoDBMarshallerAttribute is what will casuse the source generation to kick in.
+// This DynamoDBMarshallerAttribute is what will cause the source generation to kick in.
 // The type provided to the DynamoDBMarshallerAttribute is what will get functionality.
-// It is possible to provide multiple DynamoDBMarshallerAttributes in order to have multiple types source generated.
+// It is possible to provide multiple DynamoDBMarshallerAttributes in order to source-generate multiple types in the same class.
 [DynamoDBMarshaller(typeof(Person), PropertyName = "PersonMarshaller")]
 public partial class Repository { }
 ```